PhD projects

 Fernandas PhD project is titled A collision of pyropolitics: a rhetoric of fire in Chilean contemporary political struggles.

 Recent Chilean history shows a manifest contrast between two expressions of fire.
-On the one hand, fire shows its potentiality to consume a historically exploited territory by an economic and political elite.
+On one hand, fire shows its potentiality to consume a historically exploited territory by an economic and political elite.
 After 50 years of intensive forestry industry development across central Chile, the massive forest fires that have affected more than 500,000 hectares and took more than 100 human lives found part of its origin in the liberalization politics encouraged after the 1973 coup d’ état, revealing a thigh nexus between politics and disasters.
 Conversely, fire emerge as a symbol of power returning to the working class, which uses fire to build barricades and burn public buildings to the ground, thus re-defining the meaning of fire.
-In order to conceptualize this counterposed political expression and explore the possibilities that an understanding of fire’s multiplicity offers, my project focuses on pyropolitics, that is, the Chilean contemporary political struggles expressed through the rhetoric of fire.
-In doing so, I intend to contribute to two theoretical fields: liberalism, extractivism and historical Latin American struggles, and the concept of fire itself, as a modern hybrid in times of indeterminacy.
+In order to conceptualize this counterposed political expression and explore the possibilities that an understanding of fire’s multiplicity offers, Fernandas project focuses on pyropolitics, that is, the Chilean contemporary political struggles expressed through the rhetoric of fire.
+In doing so, he intends to contribute to two theoretical fields: liberalism, extractivism and historical Latin American struggles, and the concept of fire itself, as a modern hybrid in times of indeterminacy.
 This PhD project collaborates with a larger research project titled 'Fire and Political Alterity in Amazonia' at University of Copenhagen.

 Supervisor: Stine Krøijer, Associate Professor, University of Copenhagen